-Neil Fordice rolled in his blue 1969 Chevy G10 and parked it next to Mik’s white rig.
+Neil Fordice rolled in his blue 1969 Chevy G10 and parked it next to Mik’s white rig facing Pacific Highway.

-“Almost everything on it is original,” he said, “the only thing aftermarket are the windows, but those are aftermarket from the time period.”
+“Almost everything on it is original,” Fordice said, “the only thing aftermarket are the windows, but those are aftermarket from the time period.”

 While Fordice and I spoke, a group of young friends huddled by the five vans and took selfies.

-“Social media is how we spread the word,” Stevens said, “mostly via the san_diego_vannin Instagram page, [that I manage].”
+“Social media is how we spread the word,” Stevens, the meetup organizer said, “mostly via the san_diego_vannin Instagram page, [that I manage].”

-The Instagram page has over 4,000 followers and the profile description partially read as: “San Diego Vans — Since 1972 — Transmitting from sunny San Diego.”
+The Instagram page has over 4,000 followers and the profile reads as “San Diego Vans — Since 1972 — Transmitting from sunny San Diego.”

 The month prior, a meme was posted on the page that was headlined “CALLING ALL VANNERS!!
 DO YOU COPY?!” atop a photo of a dude talking into a CB radio handset with his girlfriend sitting shotgun, followed by the “411” on Stevens’ annual van-shindig down below.
 One vanner commented on the meme: “Van folks, bring the vans out” then followed with four additional vanners’ IG handles.

-“The younger generation vanners are one of the big reasons we have such an active scene,” said Stevens, 49.
+“The younger generation vanners are one of the big reasons we have such an active scene,” said Stevens.
 “They love the nostalgia and aesthetic like most vanners and you can still find a cool old van for a decent price, then customize it to your liking.”

-“Custom van parts are all desirable in general,” Stevens said, “but especially the ‘bubble windows’ or ‘portholes’ that came in all different shapes and sizes: those are hard to find.”
+“Custom van parts are all desirable in general,” Stevens added, “but especially the ‘bubble windows’ or ‘portholes’ that came in all different shapes and sizes: those are hard to find.”

 ” …. the green exterior mixed with the lush fabrics with black and brass accents on the interior and exterior were calling to me.”